There’s something weird about me.

 What I mean is, I seem to absorb whatever sense of history exists in a place wherever and whenever I come across it.

-The obvious are places of historical significance like Ellis Island, the remnants of Thoreau’s little house in the Woods or famous battlefields, like my grandparent’s old house.
+The obvious are places of historical significance like Ellis Island, the remnants of Thoreau’s little house in the Woods or famous battlefields, like my grandparent’s old house on Oak Street.

 I think everyone gets some sort of vibe from those places; they’ve come prepared for that so they’re already open to it.